ros2/design/articles/realtime.md

 Handling exceptions can incur a large performance penalty.
 Running into an exception tends to push a lot of memory onto the stack, which is often a limited resource in real-time programming.
-But if exceptions are used properly, they should not be a concern to real-time programmers (since they indicate a place in the program with undefined behavior and are integral to debugging).
-(6)
+But if exceptions are used properly, they should not be a concern to real-time programmers (since they indicate a place in the program with undefined behavior and are integral to debugging) (6).

 #### Know your problem